 Google+ has a lot of accounts under its belt, but many of these can be accredited to forced signup.
 Sites like YouTube and some apps require G+ accounts in order to work, so many users create them as if they have a gun to their head.
 Think about this in terms of statistics – when you hear about how many accounts have been created and how active the site is, a lot of this traffic comes from second-hand logins and uses through other social platforms.

 This doesn’t help you get views.

 The Great Investment Perks

 The good news about social media is that it’s a cheap tool to utilize.
 When you ask if Google+ is worth investing in, the answer is “sort of” because while it doesn’t have a lot of expansive value, you also aren’t going to have to invest too much into the site.
-You can get most of your use out of social media sites like Google+ by simply creating one and using Google+ share buttons on your content and pages.
+You can get most of your use out of social media sites like Google+ by simply creating one and using G+ share buttons on your content and pages.
 Users who do believe in the power of Google+ will use these and you’ll reap rewards.

-You’ll also find it easier to get these views on your own if you go ahead and share your content on Google+ yourself.
+You’ll also find it easier to get these views on your own if you go ahead and share your content on G+ yourself.
 You may not have to invest a lot of time in getting your content visible – at least not as much time as you invest in sites like Twitter that require a lot of strategy management.